 Each case will be judged individually but in general the following is not considered acceptable.

-The following behaviour is unacceptable in Name School /Academy:
+The following behaviour is unacceptable in The Grove Primary School :

 Preventing children from easily accessing their inhalers and medication and administering their medication when and where necessary.